Autonomous-Finance/amm-monitor/README.md

 1. AMMs require the capability to provide such subscriptions.
 [Bark](https://github.com/Autonomous-Finance/bark-amm) AMMs have it by default.
 Typically, subscribing to an AMM involves a **payment**.
 2. DEXI needs to subscribe to each registered AMM.
 This step is typically triggered by an **AMM creator** who is interested in having their AMM integrated with DEXI.
 The payment tokens would typically be provided by that AMM creator.

+## Dexi-Provided Subscriptions

+A process can be subscribed to Dexi in order to receive data feeds.
+Currently there are 2 topics available

+- Market Indicators
+  - parameter: AMM pool
+  - returns: trading candles, volume, indicators (sma, ema, macd, bollinger bands) for specified AMM pool
+- Top N Market Data
+  - paramter: N
+  - returns: market data (AMM pool reserves & fees) for the top N tokens ranked by market cap

+### Subscription pattern

+An active subscription involves 2 parts

+1. establishing the subscription ( a process is registered as a subscriber to a given topic )
+2. activating it via a payment

+- **Anyone can register** a process as a subscriber. (including the process itself)
+- Registration involves the naming of a **subscription owner**. (can be the process itself)
+- The **owner is required to pay** in order for that owners' subscriptions to be active.
+  - Dexi tracks payments per subscription owners, not per individual subscriptions.
+  - Dexi requires **one-time payments**, so it's not related to the duration of the subscription or actual data provided.
+It is rather a means to prevent abuse of the service.
+  - Once an owner has paid, any **subsequent registrations** involving that owner (regardless of the registered subscriber process) are considered paid for

+Subscriptions can also be **canceled by the subscription owner**.
+In v1, Dexi subscriptions run until canceled.

+#### No Changes to Subscription Owner

+Dexi v1 doesn't support changing a subscription owner.
+If needed, a subscription can be canceled and reestablished with a different `Owner-Id`.

+#### No Duplicate Subscriptions

+Dexi v1 supports **no duplicate subscriptions**.
+It taking into consideration the nature of the parameters so that "duplication" is defined in a way that suits the expected needs of subscribers.

+Specifically:
+- for indicators, the combination (subscriber_id, amm_id) must be unique
+- for top n market data, the combination (subscriber_id, quote_token) must be unique

+**Example Scenario 1**

+A process has a subscription to "indicators" for TRUNK-BARK and a subscription to "indicators" for EXP-BARK.
+This works.

+However, it cannot have one more "indicators" subscription for TRUNK-BARK.

+The limitation applies even if the subscription owners are different.

+**Example Scenario 2**

+A process has a subscription to "top n market data" for the **top 5** tokens by market cap, with market cap expressed in **BARK**.
+Furthermore, it has a subscription to "top n market data" for the **top 5**, with market cap expressed in **wAR**.
+Having these 2 at the same time works.

+However, the process cannot have one more "top n market data" subscription for the **top 3** tokens, with market cap expressed in **BARK** or **wAR**.
+In this case, the difference in the `N` parameter doesn't matter.

+And, just like with "indicators", the limitiation applies even if the subscription owners are different.

 ## Dexi Data - Core